Interested in making high school grammar resources meaningful? Discussing grammar and language with high school students can create memorable lessons.

 Almost all high school students need a review in various ways.
 (I typically give a grammar diagnostic so that I’m not repeating concepts they already know.)
 Secondly, the age groups differ in their approach to learning.
 Even if you teach the concept to middle schoolers, your resources for high schoolers will need a different presentation.

 High school students are a tough crowd.
 They’re almost adults, but they’re not.
 And freshmen are entirely different from seniors.
 Actually, each year of high school has varying growth, strengths, and issues.

 Plus, high school language standards are difficult.
 To meet those standards, students need a working vocabulary, domain-specific vocabulary.

 When creating any lesson plan, authenticity is key.
-Especially with high school grammar resources, students want to know the impact a lesson will have on them.
-I encourage my students to question!
+Especially with high school grammar resources, classes want to know the impact a lesson will have on them.
+I encourage my classes to question!
 Teachers should then be prepared to address the connection of real life to lessons.

 Connect language to a future career

-Possessing a firm understanding of grammar will make their writing better and help them succeed in their careers.
-High school grammar resources should remind students of that.
+Possessing a firm understanding of language will make their writing better and help them succeed in their careers.
+High school grammar resources should remind students of the connection.

 Discussing grammar with high schoolers. . .
 I learn a few things.
-One is that some students love grammar.
+One is that some learners love grammar.